Kushan1001/Uber-Case-Study/README.md

 ## Files

 - `Uber_Case_Study.ipynb` — full notebook: EDA, cleaning, feature engineering, three models, threshold optimization, error analysis, business simulations, fairness checks

-## Note

-One cell in the executive summary section references an AUC value that was never actually computed/filled in (it prints a template string with a placeholder still in it) — worth fixing before treating that paragraph as a finished output.